5 steps to improve work processes for your small or medium-sized business - NewsBreak

 - Create digital documents with PandaDoc.
 You can manage, sign and send documents with ease, eliminating headaches at every stage of the process using just one software solution instead of several different programs.
 From pre-approved content and templates to proposals and approval workflows, you can digitize every process to save time and headaches for every team in your business.
 Even better, you'll also save money and help the planet by reducing paper waste.

-- Collaborate and consolidate document-related processes using PandaDoc, which makes it easier for team members to work together on a wide variety of documents.
+- processes using PandaDoc, which makes it easier for team members to work together on a wide variety of documents.
 Any team — from sales and marketing to HR and finance — can use the software to create custom themes, use embedded media and integrations.
 Your teams will impress your customers by sending personalized, on-brand documents securely in minutes.

 - Track your docs and workflows with real-time reporting and engagement metrics, giving you needed insights to take every document to the finish line.
 Whether you’re processing medical forms, offer letters or multi-year six-figure contracts, you can keep tabs on all your secure business documents to maintain momentum and better predict business goals.